Razielt77/kubectl-yaml_writer/README.md

 ## What does Kyml do?

-Kyml is a cli that makes it easy to update k8 resources (like deployments, services etc...) yaml files.
+Kyml is a cli that makes it easy to
+1. Update k8 resources (like deployments, services etc...) yaml files.
+2. Create a simple k8 app (pair of a service and deployment) yaml files.

+## When will you use Kyml ?

 You can use kyml as part an automated cd pipeline to update your k8s manifest like in the flow below:
 - Clone your gitops repo
 - Use **kyml** to update your deployment entities with new docker images
 - Commit your updatet to your gitops repo
 - Call your gitops tool (Argo CD or any other).
 Alternatively you can configure your gitops to sync automatically when repo changes.

+Additionally, you can use **kyml** to create a simple functional pair of a service and deployment yaml files.

 ## Installation
 While we are still working on simple install for Mac you may run the kyml docker image [docker.io/razielt/kyml:0.2](https://hub.docker.com/repository/docker/razielt/kyml)